63OR63/zonepaq/README.md

 - ### Should I keep original mods after creating a merged one?

-Generally, you can delete the original mods after creating the merged one.
-However, since the merged mod has the highest priority by default and loads last to overwrite conflicts, keeping the originals shouldn't cause any issues.
+A merged mod will include only the files that had conflicts between mods, so it's generally recommended to **keep the original mods** in case some files were not merged.
+Since the merged mod has the highest priority by default and loads last to overwrite conflicts, keeping the originals shouldn't cause any issues.

 - ### Where are the installed tools and unpacked vanilla files located?